DiLeGrosPanda/RawSyscalls4Panda/README.md

  - https://github.com/trickster0/OffensiveRust
  - https://github.com/memN0ps/arsenal-rs/

 ## Disclaimer
-I'm not responsible for whatever you do with it.<br/>
+Please use it for good and educational purposes.
-The code comes with no guarantee, unsafe everywhere, way too many assumptions, and pretty much no error handling.
+I'm not responsible for anything you do with this program.